Broken Hill’s Mosque Museum is a rare and very valued, heritage-listed site, and offers you an experience you shouldn’t miss.

 Bobby’s personal history combined with the range of artefacts and the Prayer Room give great insight into a really significant area of early outback life.

-A good place to start for more detailed information about the Mosque Museum can be found at the Broken Hill City Council site, under Outback Museums.
+More detailed information about the Mosque Museum can also be found at the Broken Hill City Council site, under Outback Museums.